-Table 1: Comparison of 2012 and 2019 standard structure
+Table 1: Comparison of 2014 and 2021 standard structure ---

-STANDARD NUMBER 2017 STANDARDS STRUCTURE 2019 STANDARDS STRUCTURE Standard 1 Governance Safety of the public Standard 2 Curriculum conceptual framework Governance Standard 3 Program development and structure Program of Study Standard 4 Program content Student experience Standard 5 Student assessment Student assessment Standard 6 Students Standard 7 Resources Standard 8 Management of workplace experience Standard 9 Quality improvement and risk management
+STANDARD NUMBER 2014 STANDARDS STRUCTURE 2021 STANDARDS STRUCTURE Standard 1 Governance Safety of the public Standard 2 Curriculum conceptual framework Governance Standard 3 Program development and structure Program of Study Standard 4 Program content Student experience Standard 5 Student assessment Student assessment Standard 6 Students Standard 7 Resources Standard 8 Management of midwifery practice experience Standard 9 Quality improvement and risk management

-Several qualitative changes have been integrated across the Registered Nurse Accreditation Standards 2019.
-Key changes include, education providers being required to demonstrate:
+Several qualitative changes have been integrated across the Midwife Accreditation Standards 2021.
+Key changes include demonstration of the following:

 - 1.3 The program's admission requirements are fair, equitable and transparent.
-Before making an offer for enrolment, education providers inform applicants of the requirements to: - demonstrate English language proficiency either by providing a written declaration that English is their primary language or evidence that they have achieved the minimum English language test results - 1.5 Students are registered with the NMBA before starting their first Professional Experience Placement (PEP) - 1.7 Program progression policies and rules ensure that only students who have demonstrated the requisite knowledge and skills required for safe practice are eligible for PEP - 2.4 All program entry pathways for which students receive block credit or advanced standing (other than on an individual basis) are identified, approved by ANMAC and allow graduates to meet the NMBA Registered nurse standards for practice.
+Before making an offer for enrolment, education providers inform applicants of the requirements to: - b. demonstrate English language proficiency either by providing a written declaration that English is their primary language or evidence that they have achieved the minimum English language test results. - 1.4 The education provider ensures that midwifery settings in which students undertake midwifery practice experience (MPE) have: - a. evidence-based quality and safety policies and processes that meet relevant jurisdictional requirements and standards - b. midwives who are prepared for the supervisory role and are able to supervise and assess students during all MPE - c. relevant registered health practitioners available for collaborative teaching and learning opportunities in interprofessional settings. - 1.5 Students are registered with the NMBA before starting their first Professional Experience Placement (PEP). - 1.7 Program progression policies and rules ensure that only students who have demonstrated the requisite knowledge and skills required for safe practice are eligible for PEP. - 2.2 The education provider conducting the program has a governance structure that recognises the autonomous identity of the profession of midwifery.
+The structure facilitates the direct input of the discipline lead of midwifery (or delegate) into committees and processes directly or indirectly impacting on the midwifery program. - 2.4 All program entry pathways for which students receive block credit or advanced standing (other than on an individual basis) are identified, approved by ANMAC and allow graduates to meet the NMBA Midwife standards for practice.